Transgender Rights: A Decades-long Struggle for EqualityWatch the video

 JENNIFER FINNEY BOYLAN: Whatever people think is shocking about transgender people’s lives is nothing compared to the injustice that we have to face, every freaking day.

 NARRATION: Professor Jennifer Finney Boylan teaches in the English department at Barnard College and has written a best selling memoir.

 JENNIFER FINNEY BOYLAN: To be trans means to be visible.
 If you walk out your door it can mean you are at risk for violence.

 NARRATION: Many transgender people have been the targets of violent hate crimes.
 They’re also at greater risk for suicide – as was the case of an Ohio transgender teen.

 ARCHIVAL (NBC NIGHTLY NEWS, 12-31-14):

-REPORTER: Alcorn’s suicide note ended with a plea.
+NEWS REPORT: Alcorn’s suicide note ended with a plea.
 ‘My death needs to mean something.
 Fix society please.’